jlesage/docker-dupeguru/README.md

 ```
 <HOST IP ADDR>:5900
 ```

+If different ports are mapped to the host, make sure they respect the following formula:

+    VNC_PORT = HTTP_PORT + 100

+This is to make sure accessing the GUI with a web browser can be done without specifying the VNC port manually.
+If this is not possible, then specify explicitly the VNC port like this:

+    http://<HOST IP ADDR>:5800/?port=<VNC PORT>

 ## VNC Password
 To restrict access to your application, a password can be specified.
 This can